-The Forte gateway integration is currently in Private Beta.
-Please contact support to request access for your site.
+The Forte gateway integration is currently in Beta.

 In your Chargify site settings, enable ACH as a payment option: